Identifying Type II Strongly Lensed Gravitational-Wave Images in Third-Generation Gravitational-Wave Detectors: Distinguishing type II Events

 As expected, the resulting traces show similar trends and features as in Figure~\ref{fig:frac_z}: at lower redshifts, the distinguishable fraction decreases with $\rho$.
 It then undergoes a cusp where the high inclination regions start to be excluded before continuing to decrease.
 The trace is jagged due to the finite spacing of the interpolation data points, rather than any physical jumps in the fraction.

-In most cases, there is a significant fraction of GW sources with distinguishable Type-II images via the log Bayes factor test.
+In most cases, there is a significant fraction of GW sources with distinguishable type II images via the log Bayes factor test.
 As Figure~\ref{fig:overlap} suggests, the mismatch value is not drastically different across the three detectors with different noise curve shapes.
 The redshift reach is rather primarily determined by $\rho$, related to the overall sensitivity level of different detectors.
-For example, for Type-II images with apparent mass $\tilde{M}=60~M_\odot$ and mass ratio $q=1.76$, 60\% can be distinguished in CE out to $z_s\sim12.5$.
+For example, for type II images with apparent mass $\tilde{M}=60~M_\odot$ and mass ratio $q=1.76$, 60\% can be distinguished in CE out to $z_s\sim12.5$.
 For ET, 60\% of the same population can be distinguished out to $z_s\sim2$.
-Due to the lower sensitivity of LIGO Voyager, a similar fraction of such Type-II images can be identified only out to $z_s\sim0.5$.
-However, for Type-II images with a higher apparent mass of $100~M_\odot$, 50\% can still be registered out to $z_s\sim1$.
+Due to the lower sensitivity of LIGO Voyager, a similar fraction of such type II images can be identified only out to $z_s\sim0.5$.
+However, for type II images with a higher apparent mass of $100~M_\odot$, 50\% can still be registered out to $z_s\sim1$.

 Finally, we assess the impact of mismatch resolution.
 Throughout this paper, we adopt a minimum mismatch value of $\epsilon=0.001$.
-Figure~\ref{fig:eps_thresh} shows the changes in the distinguishable fraction of GW sources with Type-II images for CE.
+Figure~\ref{fig:eps_thresh} shows the changes in the distinguishable fraction of GW sources with type II images for CE.
 The mass ratio is fixed to be $q=1.73$, and the solid lines from left to right represent $\tilde{M}=100~M_\odot,~200~M_\odot,~260~M_\odot,~400~M_\odot,~600~M_\odot,$ and $800~M_\odot$.
 The dashed horizontal traces show the largest distinguishable fraction as a function of the redshifted mass.